This is a very important question! Charters are due no later than December 15th, 2020.

-Units with late charters suffer a number of problems.
-First, their unit is no longer covered by the BSA insurance coverage.
-This means that your leaders could be liable in the event of an accident.
-Second, youth advancements cannot be recorded through the national office of the Boy Scouts of America.
-Third, magazine subscriptions of Boy’s Life and Scouting will lapse (and it takes a full two months for these periodicals to resume their circulation to your home).
-Finally, your unit will not be eligible for the Journey to Excellence Award - an important distinction and an indication that you are bringing the best possible program to your unit’s youth
+Units with late charters suffer a number of problems after a short grace period.
+First, their unit, meaning all members and Chartered Organization partner, are no longer covered by the BSA Insurance and Liability coverage.
+This means that your leaders and Chartered Organization could be liable in the event of an accident.
+Second, several BSA provided tools like Scoutbook, Internet Advancement 2.0 and BeAScout will no longer be accessible by you to update advancements or by the public to join your unit.
+Third, Boys’ Life magazine subscriptions will be interrupted.
+Finally, your unit will not be eligible for the Journey to Excellence Award—an important distinction and an indication that you are providing the best possible program to the youth in your unit.

 The access code is a number generated each year for each unit that is due to recharter.
 This can be found on the Welcome letter sent to the Unit Committee Chair in late August.
 A full list can be found here.
 Do not confuse the access code with the Unit ID number.
 They serve different purposes.